The Myriad Collective

 • Recognising challenges: Just as strengths are celebrated, the challenges that come with being neurodivergent—such as differences in sensory processing, social interactions, or executive functioning—are acknowledged and supported in ways that align with the individual's specific needs.

-• Respecting individuality: Each person is unique, and their experience of being neurodivergent is highly personal.
+• Respecting individuality: Each person is unique, and their experience is highly personal.
 We tailor our approach to therapy and support to the each person's needs, context, preferences, and lived experiences, ensuring that the person’s sense of self-worth and autonomy is upheld.

 Copyright © 2025 The Myriad Collective - All Rights Reserved.